 Above the noise of people digging in the dirt came another sound.
 One

 by one, the people stopped working to look in the direction it was

 coming from.
 In the distance they saw an army marching their way.

 As they got closer, the people in the field saw the army was from the

 country they had been fighting with.

 The Philistine army got closer and closer.
-Shama's helpers dropped
+Shammah's helpers dropped

 their farming tools and ran in the opposite direction.
 They were

 farmers, not fighters.
 Besides, they didn't have the weapons to